UKPLab/sentence-transformers/docs/pretrained_models.md

 ## Other Models

 ### INSTRUCTOR models
-As of Sentence Transformers 2.4.0, some INSTRUCTOR models such as [hkunlp/instructor-large](https://huggingface.co/hkunlp/instructor-large) are natively supported in Sentence Transformers.
+Some INSTRUCTOR models, such as [hkunlp/instructor-large](https://huggingface.co/hkunlp/instructor-large), are natively supported in Sentence Transformers.
 These models are special, as they are trained with instructions in mind.
 Notably, the primary difference between normal Sentence Transformer models and Instructor models is that the latter do not include the instructions themselves in the pooling step.

 The following models work out of the box:
 * [hkunlp/instructor-base](https://huggingface.co/hkunlp/instructor-base)